US: 'Mass casualties' at FedEx facility shooting | DW | 16.04.2021

-Indianapolis police say multiple people have been shot at the facility but did not confirm the number or their status.
+Indianapolis police say eight people were shot dead and multiple injured in the shooting.
+The suspected gunman also shot and killed himself.

-Shots fired at a FedEx warehouse in Indianapolis late Thursday left multiple victims, police confirmed.
+At least eight people were killed in a shooting at a FedEx warehouse in Indianapolis late Thursday, police confirmed.

-Cook said multiple people had "injuries consistent with gunshot wounds."
-She did not say the number of injuries.
+Cook had earlier said multiple people had "injuries consistent with gunshot wounds."

 "We don't feel that there is an active threat to the community at this time," Cook added.